 With Vapor trails though we had a different animal altogether – this was the trio well & truly plugged back in.
 I loved the songs immediately, to quote Peart himself you could actually hear the ‘surge of energy, spark of inspiration’.

-Once the initial thrill subsided a little however and i started to listen more critically i realised that at times on Vapor trails that was about all you could audibly hear!
+Once the initial thrill subsided a little however and i started to listen a little more critically, i realised that at times on Vapor trails that was about all you could audibly hear!
 For a band who had repeatedly created some immaculate productions throughout their career, too much was buried so deep in the mix that something had definitely been lost.
-Too much detail contained within the music was at times hidden or obscured in a dense, swirling fog of compressed, dissonant noise.
+Too much detail contained within the music was at times hidden or obscured in a dense, swirling fog of compressed & dissonant noise.
 It was as if there was an even better record in there somewhere just fighting to escape and be heard properly.
 A missed opportunity for sure.

 On their 2009 compilation album Retrospective 3, they dipped their toes back in the water by allowing Richard Chycki to remix 2 tracks in the shape of One little victory & Earthshine.
-Yet in trying to clean things up, it felt like some of the raw power of the originals had been compromised and lost.
-The subject of a full remix would continue to rear its head periodically in interviews, but as time went on it began to feel like it was a project that had definitely fallen by the wayside.
+Yet in trying to clean things up, it certainly felt like some of the raw power of the originals had now been compromised and lost.
+The subject of a full remix would continue to rear its head periodically in interviews, as time went on though it began to feel like it was a project that had definitely fallen by the wayside.

 And even more amazingly – the occasional alteration to the music here & there aside – it is (relief) a resounding success.
 The new mix gives the material clarity, depth and space to breathe yet crucially it manages to also retain the kinetic energy & power of those original sessions.